 An absence explained by a parent is not necessarily a justified absence.
-Parents do not have the right to excuse their child from school without just cause e.g, the last day of school, sports days, meeting people at the airport, caring for a sick family member, birthday, taking advantage of cheap flights etc.
+Parents do not have the right to excuse their child from school without just cause e.g., the last day of school, sports days, meeting people at the airport, caring for a sick family member, birthday, taking advantage of cheap flights etc.

-Regular monitoring of attendance is carried out each week by Middle School Learning Team Leaders and Deans to identify periods and patterns of absence.
-Each term, the Head of Middle School analyses the overall percentage of attendance of each student to identify how much school they have missed due to absences.
+Regular monitoring of attendance is carried out each week by Middle School Deans to identify periods and patterns of absence.
+Each term, the Deputy Principal Middle School analyses the overall percentage of attendance of each student to identify how much school they have missed due to absences.

-If the school is concerned about the level of attendance of your child, a Learning Team Leader or Dean will contact you to discuss the concern.
-In cases where the concern is not resolved you will receive formal communication from the Head of Middle School which further outlines the concern, your requirements and any plan that may be initiated to support improved attendance.
+If the school is concerned about the level of attendance of your child, a Dean will contact you to discuss the concern.
+In cases where the concern is not resolved you will receive formal communication from the Deputy Principal Middle School which further outlines the concern, your requirements and any plan that may be initiated to support improved attendance.
 This plan may include informing outside agencies, The Southern Regional Health School etc.